Basic Astronomy and Observation Programme

 Basic Astronomy Course

-As part of our regular meetings, the Society runs a course in Basic Astronomy and Observation on Tuesday evenings.
+As part of our regular meetings, the Society runs a Basic Astronomy and Observation course on Tuesday evenings.

 The programme starts in October and runs just before Easter.
-It is designed to help you to do astronomy without coming to the observatory.
+It is designed to help you enjoy astronomy without any background.

 The cost of membership is £10 for students and staff of Cranfield University (this includes the course and use of equipment).
 Persons not related to Cranfield University can join as Associate Members.

-The Teams link for meetings is emailed to members who registered.
+The location for meetings is emailed to members who registered using this FORM.

 ---|---|---|